ay-lab/dcHiC/README.md

 ## Input Data

-dcHiC accepts sparse matrices as its input.
-If you have *.cool* files, see how to convert their format [here](https://github.com/ay-lab/dcHiC/wiki/Pre-Processing-Data).
-Support for *.hic* files is forthcoming.
+dcHiC accepts sparse matrices as its input (Hi-C Pro style).
+If you have *.cool* or *.hic* files, see how to convert their format [here](https://github.com/ay-lab/dcHiC/wiki/Pre-Processing-Data).

 To see the full list of options, run `Rscript dchicf.r --help` or view `dchicdoc.txt` [here](https://github.com/ay-lab/dcHiC/blob/master/dchicdoc.txt).